 - need occasional turning of the compost is required as it keeps it aerated and healthy.

-To find out more about composting go to the Composting Guide page.
+To find out more about composting go to the Composting Guide page or watch the following video tutorial.

 Why not minimise food waste by turning your organic kitchen waste into nutrient-rich fertiliser for your plants and soils.
 You can learn how to set up your own worm farm using our 6-step guide, including helpful tips on how to keep your worm farm thriving.